Cybersecurity Awareness - What Managers Need to Understand & How to Train their Staffs

 - Data Classification & Privacy: Do you know where your data is and if it is properly protected?
 What safeguards are in place to classify data, determine data security, backup / recovery processes, encryption & retention policy.
 Are you GDPR compliant?

 - Group discussion on how managers can efficiently train their staff on cybersecurity awareness, which topics and key company policies should be covered.
 Additional sources of materials they can use to educate themselves and staff.
 Sample of questions they should be asking of their corporate IT and security executives

-Primary Instructor - Pete Nassos, CPA, CPCU, CITP, SOC for Cybersecurity: Pete brings a broad and deep business experience to this course, with over 38 years corporate experience at DuPont, KPMG, Dell Services and enterprise software firms.
+Primary Instructor - Pete Nassos, CPA, CISSP, CPCU, CITP, SOC for Cybersecurity: Pete brings a broad and deep business experience to this course, with over 38 years corporate experience at DuPont, KPMG, Dell Services and enterprise software firms.
 He has worked with many large corporate clients developing process & control improvement projects, along with outsourced, managed services engagements.
 Pete is AICPA certified to provide cybersecurity risk assessments and attest reports.
 He is also a licensed insurance agent and advises clients on procuring appropriate insurance policy terms, with focus on professional liability & cyber-risk.